Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Introduction

 \subsection{Plan of the paper}

-In section~\ref{sec2} we derive the prescription for substituting $T$ when comparing the BBM with the BM.
-In section~\ref{sec:example} we give formulas for all the oblique parameters, except for $T$, when the BBM is the SM plus \emph{two} triplets of scalars, one of them with $Y=0$ and the other one with $Y=1$, that both have VEVs in their neutral components.
-Section~\ref{sec4} discusses the difficulties in using oblique parameters for comparing the SM with a model where $\widehat \rho$ is free.
+In Section~\ref{sec2} we derive the prescription for substituting the parameter $T$ when comparing a BBM with a BM.
+In Section~\ref{sec:example} we give formulas for all the OPs, except $T$, when the BBM is the SM plus \emph{two} triplets of scalars, one of them with $Y_H=0$ and the other one with $Y_H=1$, that both have VEVs in their neutral components.
+Section~\ref{sec4} discusses the difficulties in using OPs for comparing the SM with a model where $\widehat \rho$ is free.
 Section~\ref{sec:conclusions} summarizes the conclusions of our research.
-Afterwards there is a set of appendices: appendix~\ref{app:observable list} lists the observables that one compares between M$^\prime$ and M; appendix~\ref{app:NPM vs SM} derives the formulas for the comparison of the observables between the SM and an NPM; appendix~\ref{app:BBM vs BM} does the same job for the comparison between the BM and the BBM; appendix~\ref{app:PaVe} defines the Passarino--Veltman functions utilized in section~\ref{sec:example}; and appendix~\ref{app:divergences} discusses the finiteness of the oblique parameters.
+Afterwards there is a set of appendices: Appendix~\ref{app:observable list} lists the observables that one compares between M$^\prime$ and M; Appendix~\ref{app:NPM vs SM} derives the formulas for the comparison of the observables between the SM and an NPM; Appendix~\ref{app:BBM vs BM} does the same job for the comparison between a BM and a BBM; Appendix~\ref{app: barbieri} gives relations between the oblique parameters of~\cite{maksymyk1994} and~\cite{barbieri2004}; Appendix~\ref{app:divergences} discusses the finiteness of the OPs; Appendix~\ref{app:PaVe} defines the Passarino--Veltman functions utilized in Section~\ref{sec:example}.